davidfekke/fek.io/src/blog/2022-05-11/add-jest-testing-framework-to-an-existing-next-js-app.md

 });
 ```

+### Add a Test Runner to package.json

-4) Our last step will be to modify our `package.json` file to add a test runner script to the scripts section.
+Our last step will be to modify our `package.json` file to add a test runner script to the scripts section.
 My scripts section look like the following example:

 ```json
 ...